MaddieBats/notes-to-share/RESTful_Web_APIs.md

 ## 1. Surfing the Web

 Model of the web as a platforom for distributed computing and is broadly based on: a URL naming convention, the HTTP protocol, and the HTML document format.

+Statelessness gets at the fact that a server doesn't care about what state the client is in.

+HTTP has eight methods that a client can apply to a resource, including GET, HEAD, POST, PUT, and DELETE, as well as the extension method PATCH,, which i used in web APIs.
+This is not like a progamming language where you can define a bunch of your own methods.

+Each state of a page, in REST terms, is referred to as an application state and each transition from one application to another corresponds to a link or form.

+The resource state is the overall state that the site is in and is the server-side state, compared with the application state, which is client side (although the server can manipulate this by sending representations like HTML documents.
+The resource state is server side but the client can manipulate it by sending the server a representation.

+Connectedmess is the propert of websites to explain how to get to adjoining pages.
+This can be described by the principle of "hypermedia as the engine of application state".

+There were other protocols to the World Wide Web such as the Gopher protocol, but this was not addressable and neither was FTP